Typhoon Goni smashes into the Philippines, heads toward capital

 “It’s in our nature to help,” said Oreta.
 “He doesn’t want to waste time, and even if there’s no salary, he just keeps going.”

-The center of Goni is predicted to make its closest pass to Manila Sunday evening with peak winds near 105 mph, the equivalent of a Category 2 hurricane, before exiting Luzon late Sunday night into Monday morning.
+The center of Goni is predicted to make its closest pass to Manila Sunday evening with peak winds near 105 mph, the equivalent of a Category 2 hurricane, before leaving the island of Luzon late Sunday night into Monday morning.

 A mere tropical storm on Wednesday, Goni erupted into 2020’s most powerful cyclone on the planet by Friday.
 On Sunday morning local time, its winds peaked at 195 mph, the globe’s strongest storm since Hurricane Dorian in 2019, which devastated the northwest Bahamas.
 It is the most intense storm in the western Pacific since Typhoon Meranti in 2016.